ta-65/ta-65/README.md

-Interested in algebraic geometry and machine learning.
+Interested in Computational Drug Discovery and Molecular Design.

 CV :